Are you familiar with the kinetic chain?

-A smart strength and conditioning plan in my view integrates movements that emphasize stressing agonist and antagonist muscles to optimize joint ROM.
+A smart strength and conditioning plan in my view integrates movements that emphasize stressing your agonist and antagonist muscles to optimize joint ROM.
 In other words you should strive to include movements that train both opposing muscles on a given joint.
 A good way to do this is by incorporating a push and pull method to your strength training.
 This is where you perform a push related movement and in turn perform a pull related movement.
 A brief example would doing a bench press followed by a pull up.

 Just to be clear the kinetic chain is the notion that joints and segments have an effect on one another during movement.
 Obviously when one segment is in motion, it creates a chain of events that affects the movement of neighboring joints and segments.
-Muscles are attached to bone and create this motion so any muscle that is restricted, or inhibited (tight, stiff, weak, etc.) will in practice cause a weak link in the kinetic chain and we can end up folding like a tent if we don’t correct the problem.
+Muscles are attached to bone and create this motion so any muscle that is restricted, or inhibited (tight, stiff, weak, etc.) will in practice cause a weak link in the kinetic chain and you can end up folding like a tent if you don’t correct the problem.

 The Closed Kinetic Chain